HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize2025.md

 | FreeImage      |               ![IMG_2445-FreeImage](../assets/images/imageresize2025/IMG_2445-FreeImage-320.jpg "IMG_2445-FreeImage") |

 MagicScaler and System Drawing have the sharpest images.
-SkiaSsharp and FreeImage are blurry and have these weird artifacts.
+SkiaSharp and FreeImage are blurry and have weird artifacts.

 ### Sharpening